Our Programs

 Ethiopia

-With funding from USAID, the Lowlands Health Activity (LHA) will improve reproductive, maternal, newborn, child, and adolescent health and nutrition (RMNCAH-N) in 35 woredas (districts) in the Afar, Somali, South Ethiopia, and Oromia regions in Ethiopia.
+With funding from USAID, the Lowlands Health Activity (LHA) worked to improve reproductive, maternal, newborn, child, and adolescent health and nutrition (RMNCAH-N) in 35 woredas (districts) in the Afar, Somali, South Ethiopia, and Oromia regions in Ethiopia.
+This project was terminated early, during the global dismantling of USAID-funded initiatives in 2025.

 ribbon

-The Lowlands Health Activity (LHA) is a holistic primary health care program rooted in local partnerships and underpinned by an innovative, data-driven, and people-centered strategy and a commitment to adaptive learning and management.
+The Lowlands Health Activity (LHA) was a holistic primary health care program rooted in local partnerships and underpinned by an innovative, data-driven, and people-centered strategy and a commitment to adaptive learning and management.

-Our team will build off the significant achievements of existing healthcare workers, further strengthening the achievements through the LHA consortium’s capacities, as well as harnessing the gains and learnings of USAID’s prior investments.
+Our team built off the significant achievements of existing healthcare workers, further strengthening the achievements through the LHA consortium’s capacities, as well as harnessing the gains and learnings of USAID’s prior investments.

-The LHA Consortium partners include international partners JSI Research & Training Institute, Inc. (JSI) who, alongside EngenderHealth, will strengthen the Ministry of Health’s and local stakeholders’ capacity in newborn and child health, immunization and nutrition, and provide technical assistance on health systems strengthening; and University of North Carolina at Chapel Hill’s Carolina Population Center who will provide targeted technical assistance to local universities and to the consortium in collaborating, learning, and adapting and Learning, Monitoring, and Evaluation.
-Local partners include Pastoralist Concern, the Ethiopian Muslims Relief & Development Association, and the Ethiopian Women Lawyers Association, who are meaningfully engaging communities and local leaders in pastoral areas.
-Beyond the core consortium, EngenderHealth will collaborate with local resource partners, the Ethiopian Health Education and Professionals Association, e-TECH, and local medical manufacturers to support, respectively, social and behavior change, digital health solutions, and availability of medical technologies.
+The LHA Consortium partners included international partners JSI Research & Training Institute, Inc. (JSI) who, alongside EngenderHealth, worked to strengthen the Ministry of Health’s and local stakeholders’ capacity in newborn and child health, immunization and nutrition, and provided technical assistance on health systems strengthening; and University of North Carolina at Chapel Hill’s Carolina Population Center who provided targeted technical assistance to local universities and to the consortium in collaborating, learning, and adapting and Learning, Monitoring, and Evaluation.
+Local partners included Pastoralist Concern, the Ethiopian Muslims Relief & Development Association, and the Ethiopian Women Lawyers Association, who meaningfully engaged communities and local leaders in pastoral areas.
+Beyond the core consortium, EngenderHealth collaborated with local resource partners, the Ethiopian Health Education and Professionals Association, e-TECH, and local medical manufacturers to support, respectively, social and behavior change, digital health solutions, and availability of medical technologies.

 Healthcare worker and woman in a clinic